johnsteele/hello-cdev/README.txt

 This is a simple char driver.
-It servers as a basic template for newbies.
+It provides functionality to read/write to and from the device.